crabby-lang/crab/README.md

 # Crab: Package Manager of Crabby

-Introducing `crab`, just like Rust `cargo` or `pip` for Python, Crab is a package manager and project builder for Crabby, Write new crabby libraries and applications!
+Introducing `crab`, Crab is a package manager and project builder for Crabby, Write new crabby libraries and applications!

+> [!WARNING]
+> Crab is still in development, changes will occur

 ## Commands